wladyjvr/WhatsAllApp/README.md

 ## FAQ
+* __Can you update the script so it includes feature X?__

+   Maybe: tell me (loran@ralon.nl) what feature you'd like to have included and I'll make you a nice offer :)

 * __How about rate limiting?__

    There is some kind of rate limiting in place but what exactly the limits are and their penalties for exceeding them, I don't know yet.
 Sometimes I get a '427 Too many requests' but a few minutes later I can continue using the API calls.